Football at the Summer Olympics: 1992–present: Age restrictions introduced

 Since 1992, male competitors have been required to be under 23 years old, and since 1996, a maximum of three over-23-year-old players have been allowed per squad.
 African countries have taken particular advantage of this, with Nigeria and Cameroon winning in 1996 and 2000 respectively.

 Because of the unusual format and the separation from the main national teams that play the World Cup and top continental tournaments, historically strong men's national teams have unimpressive Olympic records.
 Uruguay, who won the two tournaments prior to the World Cup's creation, only qualified again in 2012, after an 84-year absence.
 Argentina won silver twice (1928 and 1996) before the 2004 tournament, but its appearance in Athens 2004, in which it won the first gold medal, was only their seventh overall.
-Brazil's silver medals in the 1984, 1988 and 2012 editions were the best they had achieved until 2016's gold.
+Brazil's silver medals in the 1984, 1988 and 2012 editions were the best they had achieved until back-to-back golds in 2016 and 2020, the former on home soil.
 Italy has only won the Olympic title once, in 1936, although along with the two bronzes, the team has the highest number of appearances in the tournament, with 15, the last in 2008.
 France won the Olympic title in 1984, but only qualified twice ever since.
 A team from Germany won the gold medal only once, in 1976 (East Germany), and the reunified team did not make an Olympic appearance until 2016, when they won silver.
-Spain has won gold as hosts in 1992, and followed it with two silver medals (in 2000 and 2020, having also won a third in 1920), along with a few failures to qualify.
+Spain has won gold in 1992 and 2024, the former as hosts, and followed it with two silver medals (in 2000 and 2020, having also won a third in 1920), along with a few failures to qualify.